-The California Community Colleges Chancellor's Office ("Chancellor's Office") has designated the Chabot-Las Positas Community College District (District) as the responsible fiscal agent and contract administrator for the Career Technical Education Rebranding and Marketing Campaign in accordance with Public Contract Code § 20662.
+The California Community Colleges Chancellor's Office ("Chancellor's Office") has designated the Chabot-Las Positas Community College District (District) as the responsible fiscal agent and contract administrator for the Career Education Campaign in accordance with Public Contract Code Section 20662.
 The Chancellor's Office recognizes that the nature and complexity of the contract services to be performed will require close cooperation between the Chancellor's Office, the District and selected Contractor.
 As such, the campaign's Project Manager, jointly selected by the Chancellor's Office and the District, will have primary responsibility for coordination of the Campaign under the direction of the Chancellor's Office.
 The Project Manager will serve as liaison with all parties.
 It is expected that the Chancellor's Office and the Project Manager will be directly involved in the Contractor's message and strategy development.
 This will ensure that any action plan is consistent, in all respects, with system policy and messaging and in turn receive the fullest support of the Chancellor and Executive Team at the Chancellor's Office.
-All materials produced for the Campaign will require approval of the Project Manager and the California Community Colleges Chancellor's Office Director of Communications.
-Additionally, a Contract Manager may be selected by the District and Chancellor's Office to oversee budgets, billing, contract execution and oversight.
+All materials produced for the Campaign will require approval of the Project Manager and the California Community Colleges Chancellor's Office Director of Communications and Marketing.
+Additionally, a Contract Manager, jointly selected by the Chancellor's Office and the District, will oversee budgets, billing, contract execution and oversight.
 The Contract Manager will work closely with all parties to ensure all mandates are being met on time and within budget.
-If a Contract Manager is not identified, the Project Manager will oversee all of these activities and duties.